bitrise-io/devcenter/_articles/en/reviews/okta.md

 2. Click the `Sign-On` tab of your Bitrise app.
 You will see that SAML setup is not completed yet.
 Click `View Setup Instructions`.

    ![](/img/view-setup-instructions.png)
    The `How to Configure SAML 2.0 for Bitrise application` page is displayed.
-It summarizes all the information you need to set up the SAML connection between Bitrise and okta.
+It summarizes all the information you need to set up the SAML connection between Bitrise and Okta.

    ![](/img/configure-bitrise-okta.jpg)
 3. Copy the `Identity Provider Single Sign-On URL` and paste it in your Bitrise org's `Identity provider sign-on URL`.